TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 ### Current Position Structure

-The hedge: 55,560 long lots vs 56,690 short lots on SOLUSD.
-Net short exposure is only 1,130 lots, but the gross exposure (112,250 lots) creates the margin requirement.
+The hedge: 41,240 long lots vs 42,470 short lots on SOLUSD.
+Net short exposure is 1,230 lots, but the gross exposure (83,710 lots) creates the margin requirement.

 The EA manages this automatically:
 - **Above 66%**: TRIM — close 20 lots of hedge (BUY) every 10s, freeing margin